GrennKren/NamedLoot/README.md

-NamedLoot displays customizable name tags above dropped items, making it easier to see what's around you without having to hover directly over items.
+NamedLoot displays customizable name tags above dropped items, making it easier to see what's around you.
 Perfect for chaotic combat situations, mining expeditions, or organizing large storage systems.

 Features customizable text formats, color controls, distance settings, and the ability to view enchantments on items without picking them up.
 Works well in multiplayer and doesn't require installation on the server.